Vanilla-OS/handbook/_posts/2023-01-21-install-in-vm.md

 ![Parallels 34](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-34.webp)

 - Type `reboot` and press enter.
-You're finished!
+You have successfully configured your VM!

 You can change more virtual machine performance/sharing/integration options using the Parallels settings menu in the Control Center.
-Please refer to the Parallels knowledgebase for details.
+Please refer to the [Parallels Knowledge Base](https://kb.parallels.com) for details.

 ![Parallels 35](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-35.webp)